General introduction to RetinaLyze

 Generally, If in doubt, always use the eye-specialist backup.

-Capture a fundus image with your fundus camera and export the image to RetinaLyze using the camera or camera software.
+Capture a fundus image or OCT-scan and export the image to RetinaLyze using the device or device software.

-How to manually upload a fundus photo to RetinaLyze
+How to manually upload a photo/scan to RetinaLyze

-If you do not have a fundus camera integration, you can upload the image to the system by using the formula on the right side.
+If you do not have a fundus camera/OCT-device integration, you can upload the image to the system by using the formula on the right side.

-Start by selecting "Browse..." and locating and selecting the image on your computer.
+Start by selecting "Browse..." and locating and selecting the image/scan on your computer.

-Next, write the ID and name of the patient/client and select the Laterality (Right or Left eye) of the image.
+Next, input the ID and name of the patient/client

 Running the analysis

-When the image has been uploaded you can see it in the first list called "Not yet analyzed images".
-From this list you can run the analysis by clicking on either "Run DR analysis", "Run AMD analysis" or "Run Glaucoma analysis".
+When the image/scan has been uploaded you can see it in the list called "Not yet analyzed photos".
+From this list you can run the analysis by clicking on either "Run DR analysis", "Run AMD analysis", "Run Glaucoma analysis" or "Run OCT Analysis".

 If you want to run multiple analyses simultaneously, you can do that by clicking clicking successively.